robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

         return self.filter_f(input)
 ```

-At the end of the previous PFAB, we had a list of first-class functions that our code would pass our input dataset through:
+At the end of [the previous PFAB][pfab14], our code had a list of first-class functions that our code would pass our input dataset through:

 ```python
 functions = [